SupportSpace/SupportCenter/README.md

 SupportCenter
 =============

 SupportCenter is licensed under the GNU General Public License v2.
-Additionally.
 By downloading and using gloox you agree to the terms of this license.

 When using SupportCenter under the GPL, you must also license your software under the GPL or a compatible license